© Todos los derechos reservados

 The food is so amazing that you’ll want to continue eating long after you feel full.
 We could not stop licking our fingers after we finished our lunch, and even in the throes of our stuffed-contentment, we were already looking forward to the extra bag of tamales that Doña Juana packed us to take home.

-- A tour of Doña Juana´s property, during which her husband will explain the importance of the “milpa” (corn/beans/squash planting) and show the stages of the milpa´s growth, depending on the season.
+A tour of Doña Juana´s property, during which she will explain the importance of the “milpa” (corn/beans/squash planting) and show the stages of the milpa´s growth, depending on the season.

 Children are welcome to participate in this experience, although they are the responsibility of their accompanying adults.
 This experience involves cooking over and open flame, although the cooking area is secluded from the tamal-preparation and dining area.
 This host family has four children for your children to play with (so guests who do not appreciate children are encouraged to reserve an alternate experience).